sailfish009/openstructure/modules/img/base/doc/img.rst

     h=e.GetHeight()
     d=e.GetDepth()

-  When one needs to visit all the image pixels belonging to an Extent in sequence, one can use an ExtentIterator:
+  When one needs to visit all the image pixels belonging to an :class:`Extent` in sequence, one can use an :class:`ExtentIterator`:

   .. code-block:: python